jupyter/design/surveys/2015-notebook-ux/README.md

 ## Response Data

-There are 1706 rows and 37 columns in the data set.
-Each row includes values from a single participant session, ending when a user clicked to submit his/her responses (completed) or not (partial).
-There are 927 partial responses (54%) and 779 complete responses (46%).
+There are 1706 rows and 37 columns in the [20160115235816-SurveyExport.csv](20160115235816-SurveyExport.csv) file.
+It is a direct export from the survey tool with no preprocessing applied to the response values.

+Each row in the CSV represents a single participant survey session, lasting from first visit to the survey URL to either:

+1. A click of the submit button at the end of the survey (a *completed* session)
+2. Navigation away from the survey without submission (a *partial* session)

+There are 927 partial (54%) and 779 completed sessions (46%) in the data set.

 The first 3 columns contain metadata about the session.